 Are you feeling stuck in your career?
 You’re not alone.
-Farid Bin Noordin, manager of strategic recruitment and enrolment for Athabasca University’s business programs, says that he often sees working professionals take leadership courses or a Master of Business Education to help get “unstuck” from their careers.
+Farid Bin Noordin, manager of strategic recruitment and enrolment for Athabasca University’s business programs, says that he often sees working professionals take leadership courses or a Master of Business Administration to help get “unstuck” from their careers.

 If these feelings resonate with you, here are many ways that a business education can help you progress further in your career.
 If you’re looking to get promoted or gain a leadership position at your current company, Bin Noordin says that a business degree, like an MBA, can help you stand out among your peers.
 “Once you get an MBA and have those three letters behind your name, people higher up [in the company] will start to take notice,” he says.
 Skills learned in a business education, such as critical thinking, leadership and communication, can be practised and implemented in your current role and workplace.

 Alternatively, if you’re thinking of switching jobs to a new organization or pivoting to another industry entirely, taking a business course or degree opens you up to a network of working professionals–from fellow students to course instructors and special guest lecturers.
 “The power of your network will help you pivot to a new industry or career more easily,” explains Bin Noordin.
 With working professionals from many sectors of business, students gain insights into other industries and learn how different decisions are made between them.

 If you’re feeling lost and uncertain about what your next move might be, a business education could offer you exposure to discover a new line of work that really resonates with you.
 “In our program, we have students from many, many different industries, like not-for-profits, oil and gas, insurance, even the military,” Bin Noordin explains.
 “Our program puts everybody in a big pot.
 You learn from the same textbooks, but then apply those theories to practical models.
 Everybody will bring in their own unique approaches.”